xioustic/CSharp-Fundamentals-with-Visual-Studio-2015/README.md

         * Common convention is to define it with a leading capital I (eg IWindow).
         * Unlike abstract classes: A type can implement muiltiple interfaces at once.
         * The ultimate abstraction...
+        * Does not allow for use of access keywords, such as public, protected or private since anyone inheriting it MUST have access to every property (since there's no implementation).
+        * There is also no use for abstract keyword since everything must be overwritten by design.
+        * When inheriting interfaces and a class, the single class must come first after the inheritance colon and then interfaces can follow with commas delimiting them.
         * Example:

         ```c#